×

 • Implantation Bleeding: Women who become pregnant experience mild bleeding during the first trimester.
 Discharge with a pink or brown tint may resemble this.

-• Breakthrough bleeding: Basically, breakthrough bleeding is any menstrual blood that appears while you’re not expecting a period.
+• Breakthrough Bleeding: Breakthrough bleeding is any menstrual blood appearing while you’re not expecting a period.
 This can happen in reaction to emergency contraception or hormonal contraceptives.
 This kind of pink discharge is also seen in females who are smokers.

-• Low oestrogen levels: The uterine lining thickens and gets ready for pregnancy with the help of oestrogen.
-The uterine lining becomes thicker and less stable as menopause approaches because oestrogen levels gradually decrease.
+• Low Estrogen Levels: The uterine lining thickens and gets ready for pregnancy with the help of estrogen.
+The uterine lining becomes thicker and less stable as menopause approaches because estrogen levels gradually decrease.
 Consequently, there may be sporadic spotting throughout the cycle.
 This discharge may have a brown, red, or pink appearance.

-• Ectopic pregnancy: This type of pregnancy arises when an egg that has been fertilised implants outside of the uterus, for example, in the fallopian tubes.
+• Ectopic Pregnancy: This type of pregnancy happens when a fertilized egg settles and grows outside the uterus, often in the fallopian tubes.

 Depending on the underlying reason, pink discharge might present with any of the following symptoms:

-• A discharge that is lighter in colour and substance than a thick menstrual flow
+• A discharge that is lighter in color and substance than a thick menstrual flow

 • Cramping